CaesarDickens/LikeBoard/README.md

 - Uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts)
 - Automatically optimizes and loads the [Geist](https://vercel.com/font) font family
 - Ready to build on the standard Next.js development workflow

+## Getting Started

+Follow the steps below to run LikeBoard locally.

+## Prerequisites

+Make sure you have a JavaScript runtime and package manager installed.